FerRory/blog-ferrory-net/docs/README.md

 ---
 Welcome to my blog, where I share stories, insights, and reflections from over 15 years in the IT industry.

-Rory Schellekens is an Engineer at Bright Cubes and previous worked for Ericsson.
+Rory Schellekens is an Engineer at Bright Cubes and previously worked at Ericsson.

 [default-theme-home]: https://vuejs.press/reference/default-theme/frontmatter.html#home-page